Growth marketing and growth hacking are terms you hear loosely thrown around.

 Know which channels drive your marketing results.

-Attribution gets quite complex at times, so if you can prove campaigns with paid search deliver ROI and bottom-line results, you’ll unlock more budget and further optimize search performance.
+Attribution gets quite complex at times, so if you can prove campaigns with paid search delivers ROI and bottom-line results, you’ll unlock more budget and further optimize search performance.

-Apply the Same Process to Allocate Budget Between AdWords & Bing Ads
+Apply The Same Process To Allocate Budget Between Google Ads & Microsoft Ads

 This last piece falls into place when you analyze the paid click share and query that each SEM option represents within your industry.

-You’ll not only get your business in front of a large audience, you’ll be confident that your paid ads will lead to clicks.
+You’ll not only get your business in front of a large audience, but you’ll also be confident that your paid ads will lead to clicks.

-SEM is the backbone of today’s marketing mix.
+SEM is the backbone of today’s marketing mix and is crucial for growth marketing.

 Follow the best practices outlined here to maximize the reach, impact, and value of your paid search campaigns with bottom-line results.